The Beginner's Guide to Medical Insurance in Canada

 Finalize Your Coverage

-Once you've chosen a plan, finalize your coverage.
+Once you've made your choice and have selected a plan, you can finalize your coverage!
 Double-check the details to ensure everything is correct.
 Then, confirm your selection and secure your medical insurance.

 Summary: Guide to Medical Insurance Coverage